-- Ophthalmologists – are medically trained doctors.
+- Ophthalmologists are medically trained doctors.
 They examine, diagnose and treat diseases and injuries in and around the eye.
-They also perform operations on the eye.

-- Orthoptists – diagnose and treat vision problems and abnormal eye movement.
-They are usually part of a hospital care team looking after people with eye problems.
+- Orthoptists diagnose and treat vision problems and abnormal eye movement.
+They usually work as part of a hospital care team.

 Difficulty moving the eyes